Skip to Content

 One of the advantages of Mississippi’s child support guidelines is that support is paid until the child turns 21.
 In many states, support is only paid until a child turns 18.
 A child support agreement can also take college into account, as well as room and board while the child is at school.

-How is Child Support Enforced in Mississippi?
+How Is Child Support Enforced in Mississippi?

 The Mississippi Division of Child Support Enforcement (DCSE) is responsible for enforcing child support orders in Mississippi.
-When an individual misses child support payments (know as "child support delinquency"), the DCSE can take the following measures against the delinquent payor:
+When an individual misses child support payments (known as "child support delinquency"), the DCSE can take the following measures against the delinquent payor:

 • Credit reporting.
-The DCSE can also report the delinquent parent to various credit bureaus, hurting their credit score.
+The DCSE can report the delinquent parent to various credit bureaus, hurting their credit score.

 • Passport revocation.
 The delinquent parent may have their passport revoked.